-- 3m easements are shown from the top of the bank of all ordinary watercourses, and from the edge of all culverted watercourses on all plans. - Any appropriate easements as stipulated by any public or private utility provider shown on all plans. - Infiltration features (aside from permeable paving that does not take any extra impermeable catchment such as a roof) are shown at least 5m from buildings or structures. - Maintenance easements are shown from the top of the bank from all open SuDS features on all plans. - Existing trees and their root protection zones are shown on any drainage layout. - Proposed trees and appropriate easements are shown on any drainage layout.
+- Any appropriate easements as stipulated by any public or private utility provider shown on all plans. - Infiltration features (aside from permeable paving that does not take any extra impermeable catchment such as a roof) are shown at least 10m from buildings or structures. - Existing trees and their root protection zones are shown on any drainage layout. - Proposed trees and appropriate easements are shown on any drainage layout.